salvato/QtGames/README.md

 # How to Use Qt Creator for C/C++ Game Programming

-These instructions are for help people running the programs described in the book
+These instructions are to help people running the programs described in the book
 ***"The Fundamentals of C/C++ Game Programming: Using Target-based Development on SBC’s"*** from ***Brian Beuken*** (http://www.scratchpadgames.net/) on *x86_64 Linux* (I use ***Ubuntu*** but on other distribution should work too) using *Qt Creator* as the *IDE*.